catenax-ng/catenax-ng.github.io/docs/guides/howto-use-vault-secrets-with-argocd.md

 :::info Your Vault Secret

-The _vault-secret_ have been created for each product-team during onboarding.
+The _vault-secret_ has been created for each product-team during onboarding.

 :::